Sid Dinsdale

 John Sidney "Sid" Dinsdale (born July 26, 1952) is an American banker.
 The president of Pinnacle Bancorp, Inc., which has 130 banking locations in eight states and assets of $7.6 billion, Dinsdale was a Republican candidate for U.S. Senate in Nebraska in 2014.

 Life and career

 Dinsdale was born in Palmer, Nebraska.
 Dinsdale graduated from Palmer High School and attended Hastings College.
 Dinsdale transferred to the University of Nebraska–Lincoln, graduating with a degree in finance.
-He graduated from the Colorado Graduate School of Banking.
+He graduated from the Graduate School of Banking at Colorado.
 In 2013, Dinsdale completed the President's Program in Leadership at Harvard Business School.

 In 1994, he was named president of his family's banking company, Pinnacle Bancorp, Inc. Dinsdale sits on the boards of directors of Ameritas Life Insurance Company, the Nebraska Methodist Health System, the University of Nebraska Foundation, and the STRATCOM Consultation Committee at Offutt Air Force Base in Bellevue, Nebraska.